 Luminosity is an important indicator of the performance of an accelerator: it is proportional to the number of collisions that occur in a given amount of time.
 The higher the luminosity, the more data the experiments can gather to allow them to observe rare processes.

-The High-Luminosity LHC, which should be operational as from 2026, will allow physicists to study of known mechanisms in greater detail, such as the Higgs boson, and observe rare new phenomena that might reveal themselves.
+The High-Luminosity LHC, which should be operational as from the end of 2027, will allow physicists to study of known mechanisms in greater detail, such as the Higgs boson, and observe rare new phenomena that might reveal themselves.
 For example, the High-Luminosity LHC will produce at least 15 million Higgs bosons per year, compared to around three million from the LHC in 2017.

 The High-Luminosity LHC project was announced as the top priority of the European Strategy for Particle Physics in 2013.